-Remote working isn’t a new thing, but it has risen in popularity since the pandemic.
+Remote working isn’t a new thing, but it has grown since the pandemic.
 Many businesses have embraced remote or hybrid working.
 This offers more flexibility, boosts productivity and work-life balance.
 It can cut costs for both employees and employers and allows organisation to tap into a global talent pool.
-Despite all the benefits, effective communication and the right kit are crucial for success.
-Here’s our list of essential kit every remote worker needs in 2024.
+Despite the benefits, effective communication and the right kit are crucial for success.
+Here’s our list of great kit every remote worker needs in 2026 – and ALL with a European heritage!

-Of course, it’s not always possible, practical or affordable to buy absolutely everything, which is why we also hire out key equipment such as headphones, monitors, keyboards and laptop risers.
+Of course, it’s not always possible, practical or affordable to buy absolutely everything, which is why we also rent key equipment such as headphones, monitors, keyboards and laptop risers.
+And because we like to be as European as possible, we try and source kit which has a ‘close to home’ heritage.

 Portable Keyboard